isztldav/MAX78000_SDK/Examples/MAX78000/FTHR_I2C/README.md

 ```
 ******** Featherboard I2C Demo *********

-This demo uses the I2C to change the state of the Power
+This demo uses I2C to change the state of the
-Management IC's RGB LED.
+on-board Power Management IC's RGB LED every second.

+You should observe the LED cycling through it's
+eight color states.
 ```